 Pulborough based trainer David Menuisier is one we really enjoy working with.
-He is a trainer going places, and we are delighted to have three horses in training with him including 6-time winner Dragons Voice (who won on his debut for the yard), 3-year old Poetic Lilly and a long term 2-year old prospect by Pivotal.
+He is a trainer going places, and we are delighted to have our exciting 2yo Pivotal Time in training with him, a horse who looks to be plenty of fun in 2021!

 Years of experience